 What is interesting is that Eminem played a significant role in Mike’s musical identity development.
 Cosmo tried to copy his hero – dressed like him, wrote lyrics and rapped.

-After some time, Mike felt like going deeper in his passion and create music along with lyrics.
+After some time, Mike felt like going deeper into his passion and create music along with lyrics.

 That was software for creating hip-hop music and Mike started working with it.